-- To ensure that medical devices and patient equipment are safely decontaminated, inspected for damage and cleaning records available. - Thorough physical cleaning must be the first step in decontamination. - To ensure that current national guidance is followed. - To ensure all new equipment devices are assessed for the level of decontamination required prior to purchase. - Appropriate documentation must be completed to indicate contamination status prior to service and repair of equipment.
+- To ensure that medical devices and patient equipment are safely decontaminated, inspected for damage and cleaning records are available. - Thorough physical cleaning must be the first step of the decontamination process. - To ensure that current National Standards of Healthcare Cleanliness 2021 and the National Infection Prevention and Control Manual for England (NIPCM) are being adhered to. - To ensure all new equipment devices are assessed for the level of decontamination required prior to purchase. - Appropriate documentation must be completed to indicate decontamination status prior to service and repair of equipment.